grow/grow-ext-google-cloud-images/README.md

 # Set the default ACL for objects uploaded to the bucket.
 Note the below
 # command grants OWNER access to the service account.
 gsutil defacl ch -u account@example.com:O gs://<bucket>

+# Ensure that the files are set with `public-read` permissions.
+URLs generated
+# by the images service respect GCS object permissions so if you intend to serve
+# them publicly, they will need to be `public-read`.
+Adjust the default ACL with
+# the command below.
+gsutil defacl set public-read gs://<bucket>

 # Upload assets to the Google Cloud Storage bucket.
 gsutil cp file.jpg gs://<bucket>/<path>/